 This course covers the different responsibilities of a customer service representative as well as the skills needed to succeed when working in a call center.
 It also discusses common call center etiquette and the roadblocks that a service or support rep can expect to experience in a customer service position.

 Bonfire offers team training that "uniquely personalize[s] the development experience for each person."
-Its Customer Service Advantage course helps customer service teams come up with an action plan for addressing tricky customer interactions.
+Its "Customer Service Advantage" course helps customer service teams come up with an action plan for addressing tricky customer interactions.
 The goal of this training is to motivate reps to find effective solutions rather than just offering apologetic explanations.

 Bonfire's courses are constantly being updated and can be attended over a few different mediums.
 The first option is an in-person training where Bonfire sends a representative to the company to teach the lesson.
 The next option is a 90-minute virtual training session that provides a real-time stream to a Bonfire instructor.
 The final option is a traditional online course that has unlimited access over a 60-day period.

 Customer service roles can often be strenuous and it's common for experienced customer service reps to burn out over time.
-The Customer Service Refresher Training offered by Business Training Works aims to re-energize depleted customer service and support workers.
+The "Customer Service Refresher Training" offered by Business Training Works aims to re-energize depleted customer service and support workers.
 It does so by explaining how customer service is changing over time and how customer expectations are evolving as well.